 There are multiple types of knee injuries athletes can suffer, the most common of which are ACL and MCL strains.
 Other injuries include bursitis, patellar tendinitis (jumper’s knee), and patellofemoral pain syndrome (runner’s knee).
 Swelling and stiffness, limping, the inability to fully stretch the knee or the “locking” of the knee are all signs of a possible knee injury.

 Cold therapy may be used to reduce inflammation of the knee joint while soft tissue massage can help improve your range of motion.
 Manipulation and mobilization techniques can also be used to increase overall knee function.

 Also known as lateral epicondylitis, tennis elbow is caused by a sudden or gradual injury of the muscles and tendons around the outside of the elbow.
 Though the condition is linked mainly with tennis players, it is also common in golfers, baseball players and bowlers.

 Joint manipulation, cold therapy, therapeutic strengthening/stretching exercises, and rest all help you recover from tennis elbow.

 Sprains, strains and dislocations make up the majority of shoulder-related sports injuries.
 Sports that require overhead movements, like weight lifting, basketball and volleyball can all lead to shoulder injuries.
 Along with RICE, chiropractic adjustments can help realign the body and remove stress from the affected area.
 Hot/cold therapy, muscle stimulation, and ultrasound therapy may also be used to treat a shoulder injury.

-If you have suffered from any of these sports injuries, a doctor at ChiroCare can create a custom rehabilitation plan.
+If you have suffered from any of these injuries, a sports chiropractor at ChiroCare of Florida can create a custom rehabilitation plan.
 When you suffer an injury, it is physically and mentally devastating.
 Let us help you get back on your feet.